Important Notice on Stevens-Henager College Accreditation

 In short, choosing an accredited college means choosing a college that’s held to high standards of academic honesty, quality, and integrity.
 It means choosing a school that deserves your trust.

-This benefit provides tuition help to veterans who are 100% eligible for the Chapter 33 Post 9/11 GI Bill® and whose tuition and fees exceed the annual cap.
-Once you reach your annual cap, the Department of Veterans Affairs will cover half of your remaining tuition and fees for the fiscal year.
+For military veterans who are eligible for the Chapter 33 Post 9/11 GI Bill® and whose fees exceed the annual cap, the Department of Veteran Affairs will cover half of your remaining tuition and fees for the fiscal year.
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill

-Stevens-Henager College - West Haven (Ogden) and DANTES will assist you to see if any of your military experience qualifies you to receive college credit.
+Stevens-Henager College and DANTES will assist you to see if any of your military experience qualifies you to receive college credit.

 This benefit provides educational assistance to active-duty servicemember spouses who are pursuing an Associate’s degree or completing a certificate program.
 If eligible, you could qualify for a lifetime limit of up to $4,000, with a maximum of $2,000 per fiscal year of the Department of Defense (Oct.
 1–Sept.
 30).